Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

                 decode_block=self.exportContext["decode_block"]).emit()
 ```

-If the parser encounters tokens consisting of let {{ }} block, then it invokes
+When the parser comes across tokens composed of the "let {{ }}" block, it
-**p_global_let** function.
-Note that it defines a python string defining the
-grammar for let block.
-The let block serves two crucial roles in parsing ISA
+triggers the **p_global_let** function.
+The "let" block plays two vital roles in
-files.
-First of all, it executes python code literal for declaring python based
+parsing ISA files.
+Initially, it executes Python code literal to declare the
-classes required for parsing.
-And then to get the CPP implementations for the ISA,
+Python-based classes necessary for parsing.
+Subsequently, for generating CPP
-it invokes the GenCode function.
-In our example, it will generates macroop and
+implementations of the ISA, it calls the GenCode function.
-microops consisting of the ISA of X86 architecture.

 #### GenCode: Generating CPP implementation for ISA
 ```python